Fantomas42/django-blog-zinnia/docs/notes/faq.rst

 Take a looks at `sorl.thumbnail`_ and use his templatetags.

-You can do something like this in your templates :
+You can do something like this in your templates:

 .. code-block:: html+django